Android Build MCP server

 Stats

-Android Project MCP Server is a Model Context Protocol server designed to enhance your Android development experience in Visual Studio Code.
-It provides seamless integration with extensions like Cline or Roo Code, enabling efficient building and testing of Android projects directly from your editor.
+The Android Project MCP Server is a Model Context Protocol server that facilitates building Android projects within Visual Studio Code using extensions like Cline or Roo Code.
+It provides a seamless workflow for Android development directly from your code editor.

 uvx mcpandroidbuild